MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-preview.md

 > If you changed protection settings in the policy, also wait 15 minutes from when you saved the protection settings before you restart the service.

 If the scanner downloaded a policy that had no automatic conditions configured, the copy of the policy file in the scanner folder does not update.
 In this scenario, you must delete the policy file, **Policy.msip** from both **%LocalAppData%\Microsoft\MSIP\Policy.msip** and **%LocalAppData%\Microsoft\MSIP\Scanner** before the scanner can use a newly downloaded policy file that has labels correctly figured for automatic conditions.

+## Bulking editing for the data repository settings

+For the data repositories that you've added to a scanner profile, you can use the **Export** and **Import** options to quickly make changes to the settings.
+For example, for your SharePoint data repositories, you want to add a new file type to exclude from scanning.

+Instead of editing each data repository in the Azure portal, use the **Export** option from the **Repository** blade.
+Manually edit the file to make the change, and then use the **Import** option on the same blade.

 ## Using the scanner with alternative configurations